top of page

 Music As Our Common Breath

-My introduction to Bruce came during college just after he released three top-selling albums; Born to Run (1975), Darkness on the Edge of Town (1978), and The River (1980).
-I lived in the midwest with bands like Journey, Cheap Trick, and Styx in heavy rotation on my turntable.
-My college boyfriend, Paul, a vocal New Yorker, insisted we listen to this guy from Asbury Park.
+I attended college in the Midwest with bands like Journey, Cheap Trick, and Styx in heavy rotation on my turntable.
+My college boyfriend, Paul, a vocal New Yorker, insisted we listen to this guy from Asbury Park, who had in recent years released three top selling albums: Born to Run (1975), Darkness on the Edge of Town (1978), and The River (1980).
 Paul talked as if he and Bruce were close friends, a common trait among Bruce fans.
-My midwestern-centric roots bristled against his East Coast brashness, so I was skeptical to embrace Bruce’s music.
+My midwestern modesty bristled against Paul’s East Coast brashness, so I was skeptical of Bruce’s music.

 Recently, in my work at local music venues, I’ve seen several Bruce cover bands, including one show performed entirely on the ukulele.